aboltins/News-Pal/README.md

 ## Description

-News Pal is a news application is the ultimate tool for busy individuals who want to stay informed while saving time and money.
+News Pal is a news application that is the ultimate tool for busy individuals who want to stay informed while saving time and money.
 With customizable news feeds, a reputable news source, and a completely free platform, they can stay up-to-date with the world without breaking the bank or sacrificing precious time.
 It combines data from The Guardian Open Platform, OpenWeather and Nasa API to provide accurate information.

 ### Built with:
 ![Firebase](https://img.shields.io/badge/Firebase-039BE5?style=for-the-badge&logo=Firebase&logoColor=white)